2022 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 2022 Sacagawea Dollar Error List

-1. Wrong Planchet Errors
+2. Wrong Planchet Errors

 Wrong planchet errors happen when a 2022 Native American Dollar design is struck on a blank intended for a different denomination.
-The most notable examples involve coins struck on quarter or dime planchets, resulting in undersized dollars with incomplete designs.
+The most notable examples involve coins struck on quarter planchets, resulting in undersized dollars with incomplete designs.

 Not sure what your coins are worth?
-Get Instant Value • Grade • Error Detection with CoinValueChecker – the ultimate coin value app (FREE Usage Daily)
+Get Instant Value • Grade • Error Detection with coin identifier and value app (FREE Usage Daily)

-2. Off-Center Errors
+3. Off-Center Errors

-Off-center strikes occur when the planchet is not properly positioned under the dies during striking.
-The result shows part of the intended design along with a crescent of blank metal where the dies missed the planchet entirely.
+Off-center strikes occur when the planchet is not properly positioned under the dies during striking, leaving a crescent of blank metal where the dies missed entirely.
+The percentage of off-center displacement directly affects value — a 5% to 10% off-center coin shows only minor misalignment, while a 50% off-center example displays half the design alongside a half-blank planchet.

-3. Doubled Die Errors
+4. Doubled Die Errors

 Doubled die errors result from die manufacturing issues rather than striking problems.
-When a working die receives multiple impressions from the master hub at slightly different angles, it creates doubling in the design that appears on every coin struck from that die.
+When a working die receives multiple impressions from the master hub at slightly different angles, it creates doubling in the design that appears on every coin struck by that die.
+The doubling shows as a shadow or outline adjacent to the primary design element.

 Where to Sell Your 2022 Sacagawea Dollar?